Search for High-Energy Neutrino Emission from Radio-Bright AGN: Analysis formalism

 Fig.~\ref{fig_bkgdpdf} shows the RA-integrated background PDFs.
 They are consistent with the distribution of muon-track events in Fig.~\ref{fig_skymap} (see also Sec.~\ref{sec_data_nus}).

 The signal PDF is expressed as a 2D symmetric Gaussian spatial distribution,

 where $\vec{x}_i$ and $\vec{x}_j$ are the coordinates of the event $i$ and source $j$ on the celestial sphere, respectively, and $D( \vec{x}_i, \vec{x}_j )$ is the angular distance between them.
 Here, $\sigma_i$ is the uncertainty of the reconstructed direction of the track (much larger than the scattering angle between the incoming neutrino and the outgoing muon~\cite{Aartsen:2014cva}).
+We do not include the energy part of the signal PDF because of lower statistics in the published smearing matrices~\cite{Abbasi:2021bvk, data_webpage}.
+However, our analysis is sensitive to different neutrino spectrum through the energy- and zenith-dependent effective area~\cite{Abbasi:2021bvk, data_webpage}.

 For the case of multiple sources, the signal PDF is a weighted sum of the signal PDFs ($S^k_{ij}$) of all the sources, indexed by $j$~\cite{Abbasi:2010rd, Aartsen:2013uuv},

 where the $w_j$ are weighting factors which are proportional to the number of expected events from source $j$.
 The $w^k_{j, \text{acc}}$ reflects the detector's acceptance, which is proportional to the convolution of detector effective area ($A^k_\text{eff}$) and neutrino spectrum,